jasonleebrown/UCE_phyluce_pipeline/README.md

 snp-sites -c -o cat.rndSNPcomp.fasta cat.rndSNP.fasta
 ```

-Whooo Hooo - now use these files however you want.
+-Whooo Hooo - now use these files however you want.
 The output is a randomly selected SNP from each UCE locus that is complete for all taxa included.

 ________________________________________________________________________________________________________________________________

-### Locus filtering
+## Locus filtering
 Locus filtering is the final step before phylogenetic analysis can happen.
 Filtering out uninformative or largely incomplete loci can improve performance and efficiency.
 In our pipeline there are generally two types of locus filtering we'll be performing:
 - **Filtering by completeness:** This step is technically optional but you should still do it.
 It removes loci that are only possessed by a few taxa, which can bias your results if left alone.
 - **Filtering by parsimony-informative sites:** This is an optional step that can be useful if you want to filter to a pre-specified number of loci, or further pare down your locus set to be even more informative.
 A [parsimony-informative site](https://en.wikipedia.org/wiki/Informative_site) is a column in the alignment for which there are at least two different character states, each possessed by at least two taxa.
 This means that the site can be used to differentiate clades for that character.
-#### Filtering by completeness
+### Filtering by completeness
 Filtering by completeness means that you are removing loci that are possessed only by a number of taxa below a certain threshold.
 Another way to think about it is that if you have a 75% complete matrix, it means that all retained loci are possessed by at least 75% of taxa.
 So, as you increase completeness, it generally *decreases* the number of loci that will be retained, which sounds paradoxical at first.
 We use the following command to retain a 75% complete matrix:
 ```
 phyluce_align_get_only_loci_with_min_taxa \